Now in the 3rd and final week of our Fall Fund Drive, we are at $120,343 in pursuit of our $132,000 goal! This is GREAT news!

 WYSU provides a Community Calendar page as a public service.
 You can now enter your event directly on our website.
 Everyone is welcome to submit events to the calendar, though not everyone's submission will be published or announced on air.

 The next WYSU station-sponsored Go Ahead Tour takes you to ALASKA for a cruise aboard the Royal Caribbean Celebrity Solstice!
 Our departure date is July 15, 2015.

-WYSU's "Looking Out" kicks off a fall schedule of new programming with a great guest -- YSU President Jim Tressel.
+WYSU's "Looking Out" has kicked off the Fall Schedule of new programming some great guests -- including YSU President Jim Tressel.
 "Looking Out" host Dr. George McCloud talks with Tressel on a variety of topics of concern to the University.
-The segment will air on Friday, September 12, at 7:30 p.m. on 88.5 WYSU.
-"Looking out is a form where community leaders can discuss issues that affect all of us -- from global concerns to issues here in our community.
-You can find "Looking Out" archived at www.wysu.org.
+The segment will air this Friday, September 19, at 7:30 p.m. on 88.5 WYSU.
+"Looking Out" is a forum where community leaders discuss issues that affect all of us -- from global concerns to issues here in our community.
+You can find "Looking Out" archived here.